 Code JICDA Issued DRAFT/19

-Purpose: To establish the basic structure for a code of conduct and discipline for students.

 The board expects students to conduct themselves in an orderly, courteous, dignified, and respectful manner.
-This requirement refers to actions toward other students and teachers, language, dress, and manners.
-The board believes self-discipline is an interpersonal goal of public education.
+This requirement refers to actions toward other students and staff, language, dress, and general behavior.
+The board believes instilling self-discipline in students is one important goal of public education.

 Students have a responsibility to know and respect the policies, rules, and regulations of the school and district.
 Violations of such policies, rules, and regulations will result in disciplinary actions.

-The district’s code of conduct and discipline is established to achieve and maintain order in the schools.
-In administrative rule JICDA-R, the administration offers a list of offenses along with the required or recommended dispositions for the information of students, parents/legal guardians, and school personnel.
+The district’s Code of Conduct is established to achieve and maintain order in the schools.
+In administrative rule JICDA-R, the administration offers a list of offenses, along with the required or recommended dispositions, for the information of students, parents/legal guardians, and school staff.

-Disciplinary actions will include appropriate hearings and review.
+Students against who a disciplinary action is contemplated will be provided due process as required by law.
 The removal of a student from the learning environment will occur only for just cause and in accordance with due process of law.
-The board authorizes its school authorities to employ probation and suspension and to recommend expulsion, if necessary, to enforce this policy (see policies JKD and JKE).
-The administration will consider extenuating circumstances when taking disciplinary action.
+The board authorizes district administration to employ probation and suspension and to recommend expulsion, if necessary, to enforce this policy (see policies JKD, Suspension of Students, and JKE, Expulsion of Students).
+The administration will consider mitigating and aggravating factors when taking disciplinary action.

 The administrative rule is effective during the following times and in the following places: